 When you arrive after your short flight, you’ll realize the island is ripe with exciting activities to do all year round and the seasonal weather doesn’t affect the friendly faces of the Bermudians.
 You can decide when is the ideal time for you and your family to visit by looking at this blog.

 However, the best time to vacation on the island is quite subjective.
 There’s something for everybody to enjoy.
 So regardless of when you jet off to the island, there will be an activity that appeals to everyone.
-But how much does a flight cost to Bermuda to experience it all?
+But how long does it take to get here?